 All SEN records are kept by the SENCO and these are passed to receiving schools.
 The SENCO has good links with preschools, secondary school and other local primaries.
-If you are aware that your child is moving school or when you know which secondary your child is moving onto then please inform the SENCO and she will ensure that records are passed on quickly to ensure a smooth transition and additional visits to secondary schools can be arranged.
-If a child joins Bibury Primary School from another school with SEND then she will phone the previous school to obtain any additional information to ensure a smooth start to school life.
+If you are aware that your child is moving school or when you know which secondary your child is moving onto then please inform the SENCO and she will ensure that records are passed on quickly so that a smooth transition occurs and additional visits to the new school can be arranged.
+If a child with SEN joins North Cerney Primary Academy from another school then the SENCO will phone the previous school to obtain any additional information to ensure a smooth transition.